Attendance and Medical Appointments

 Attendance text alerts -

 From Autumn 2, if your child's attendance drops below 93%, then you will receive an auto-generated text alert to inform you of this.
-These texts are sent weekly, but you will only receive a follow up text if your child has attendance below 93% and has any additional day(s) off school.
+These texts are sent weekly, but you will only receive a follow up text if your child has attendance below 93% and they have any additional days off school.
 We hope this service will support parents to stay updated, and will also highlight worries at the earliest opportunity.

 Attendance reporting -